wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.md

     ]
 ```

 `RichTextField` inherits from Django's basic `TextField` field, so you can pass any field parameters into `RichTextField` as if using a normal Django field.
+Its `max_length` will ignore any rich text formatting.
 This field does not need a special panel and can be defined with `FieldPanel`.

 However, template output from `RichTextField` is special and needs to be filtered in order to preserve embedded content.
 See [](rich_text_filter).